taylorfinnell/genie-cli/README.md

   password: password
 ```

+Credentials are only required if you have Basic auth enabled.

 ## Further Configuration

 You may set a `printer` key to either `tabbed` or `table` to set the default